w-yeehong/tp/docs/UserGuide.md

 ## 1. Introduction

+Welcome to User Guide for our application, Covigent!
+Are you a manager of a quarantine facility searching for an application to manage the information of quarantined individuals or the tasks to be done by your staff?
+Your search ends here!

-**Covigent** is a desktop app for managing information of quarantined individuals and the tasks to be done by staff of the quarantine facilities.
+Covigent is a desktop management application that helps to keep track of the information of quarantined individuals and the tasks to be done by the staff of the quarantined facility.
+The main features include:<br>

-It is optimized for use via a Command Line Interface (CLI) while retaining the benefits of a Graphical User Interface (GUI).
+      1. Managing quarantined individuals information - Period of Stay, temperature, phone number etc.<br>
+      2. Managing the rooms of the quarantine facility - Allocate quarantined individuals to rooms, search for a room, etc.<br>
+      3. Managing the tasks to be done by each room - Add a task to a room, editing a task to the room, etc.<br>

-This means that you operate Covigent mainly by typing commands into a Command Box.
-If you can type quickly, **Covigent** can improve your efficiency in managing your patients and tasks instead of using traditional GUI apps.
+As an application optimized for use with a keyboard rather than the mouse, you operate Covigent mainly by typing commands into a Command Box.
+If you can type quickly, Covigent can improve your efficiency in managing your patients and tasks instead of using traditional apps.

-Interested?
+But wait!
+Don't forget our beautiful Graphical User Interface (GUI) too!
+With our easy to navigate GUI, it has served it's purpose well as an interface that facilitates interaction with our application through graphical icons.

+Getting interested?
 Jump to [Section 3, "Getting Started"](#3-getting-started) to get started.

-This is what **Covigent** looks like:
+This is what Covigent looks like:

 <p align="center">
     <img src="images/ug/figure1_ui.png">